 Many entry-level workers begin as public relations specialists.
 The BLS indicates that these professionals coordinate companies' relationships with the public through events like community projects.
 Specialists are often in contact with the media, answering questions and sending out press releases.
 The BLS states that specialists who work for government officials or agencies may be referred to as press secretaries.

 The BLS describes the primary job duties of a public relations manager as planning and directing a program as well as possibly supervising a staff of specialists.
 Similar to specialists, managers tend to have regular contact with the media.
 These professionals often work with executive-level personnel, including the heads of marketing and advertising.
 The BLS indicates that managers often specialize in one area of the field, such as crisis management and social media, or work with a particular industry.

-According to the BLS, employment opportunities for public relations specialists were expected to increase 12 percent from 2012 to 2022, while jobs for public relations and fundraising managers were expected to increase 13 percent.
+According to the BLS, employment opportunities for public relations specialists were expected to increase about as fast as average by 6 percent from 2018 to 2028, while jobs for public relations and fundraising managers were expected to increase faster than the average by 8 percent.
 As the public relations industry grows, specialists will be needed to work in areas like social media and advertising.
 Additional openings will be created as specialists advance to management positions.
 Both specialists and managers may find work in private industry and government sectors.

-In May 2013, the BLS reported that the average annual salary for specialists was $63,020, while the average annual earnings of managers were $111,260.
-Managers in the most lucrative industries, like telecommunications, electronic shopping, and securities and commodities earned more than $154,000 on average per year.
+In May 2018, the BLS reported that the median annual salary for specialists was $60,000, while the median annual earnings of managers were $$114,800.
+Managers in pharmaceutical and medicine manufacturing fields earned a median salary of more than $181,000 per year.